 In March of 2019, the Company ordered 2 additional machines for the CannaCure Facility in Fort Erie which were delivered June 20, 2019.
-These additional machines are critical to manage the demand for extraction services/oil production.
+These additional machines are critical to manage the demand for extraction services and oil production.
+As at July 31, 2019, the new extraction machines were not considered available for use as a result of a pending amendment for additional licensed space at the CannaCure facility (see Note 2 below).